 - Requiring PETA employees to sign non-disclosure agreements about their experiences working at PETA;

 - Sending letters threatening to sue those who have publicly condemned PETA’s killing;

-- Filing frivolous lawsuits which are designed to intimidate their critics;
+- Filing frivolous lawsuits which are designed to intimidate their critics; and,

 - Silence-inducing financial sponsorship to other organizations (such as Farm Animal Rights Movement).

-With its latest salvo, PETA is suing a high school teacher and a lawyer (and two others), allegedly for comments they made after PETA was caught on video surveillance stealing a dearly beloved dog named Maya from her front porch, a dog PETA later admitted to killing that very day (you can view a video of the PETA employee taking Maya from her porch by clicking here).
+With its latest salvo, PETA is suing a high school teacher and a lawyer (and two others), allegedly for comments they made after PETA was caught on video surveillance taking a dearly beloved dog named Maya from her front porch, a dog PETA later admitted to killing that very day (you can view a video of the PETA employee taking Maya from her porch by clicking here).
 PETA’s complaint for this lawsuit alleges a grand, paranoid conspiracy against PETA by various “co-conspirators,” including me, my non-profit organization, the No Kill Advocacy Center, and, among others, the following people: